schickling/chromeless/README.md

 You can also run Chrome in [headless-mode](https://developers.google.com/web/updates/2017/04/headless-chrome) on AWS Lambda.
 This way you can speed up your tests by running them in parallel.
 (In [Graphcool](https://www.graph.cool/)'s case this decreased test durations from ~20min to a few seconds.)

 Chromeless comes out of the box with a remote proxy built-in - the usage stays completely the same.
-This way you can write and run your tests locally by they will actually be executed remotely on AWS Lambda.
+This way you can write and run your tests locally and have them be executed remotely on AWS Lambda.
 The proxy connects to Lambda through a Websocket connection to forward commands and return the evaluation results.

 ## Installation
 ```sh